mfidino/zooniverse_subject_uploadeR/README.md

 # zooniverse_subject_uploadeR

-An R script that resizes camera trap photos via ImageMagick and uploads them as subjects for projects built on zooniverse.org (Panoptes) via [panoptes-subject-uploader](https://github.com/zooniverse/panoptes-subject-uploader).
+An R script that resizes camera trap photos via ImageMagick and uploads them as subjects for projects built on zooniverse.org (Panoptes) via [panoptes command line interface](https://github.com/zooniverse/panoptes-cli).

 ## Notes
 - This is written to work for PCs